 Activity 2: Tea and Poetry with Shakespeare.
 Shakespeare wrote many famous sonnets, which are a type of poem.
 Read a sonnet or two penned by Shakespeare as you enjoy your “tea.”
 If you have the Sing a Song of Seasons book we recommended in the Foundations Unit, look on pages 181 and 245 for poems by Shakespeare.
 Here is another kid friendly sonnet if you don’t have the poetry book at home.

 Activity 3: Some of Shakespeare’s plays involved masquerade parties where the actors wore masks to hide their true identity.
-Let your child make their own mask by printing this template onto cardstock and decorating with markers, gem stickers, feathers, and/or glitter glue.
+Let your child make their own mask by printing one or all of these templates onto cardstock and decorating with markers, gem stickers, feathers, and/or glitter glue.
 Use ribbon or yarn to tie it on, or tape to a dowel (or a pencil) to create a handle.

 Activity 4: The Globe Theater was the special theater Shakespeare used for his performances.
 This short video teaches us more about it.